World

 Share

 Hon.
-Abdullahi Ibrahim Halims, Majority of the of Representatives, has confidently declared that Okura State, a entity currently under legislative review, will soon become a reality.
-Representing the Ankpa/Omala/Olamaboro Federal Constituency in Kogi State, Halims addressed of the state creation initiative during an interview in Abuja on Wednesday, March 5, 2025.
-Dismissing detractors as lagging “kilometres behind,” he asserted that the process adheres strictly to constitutional mandates, paving the way for a state to serve the Igala and Bassa-speaking of Kogi East.
+Abdullahi Ibrahim Halims, Deputy Majority Leader of the House of Representatives, has confidently declared that Okura State, a proposed entity currently under legislative review, will soon become a reality.
+Representing the Ankpa/Omala/Olamaboro Federal Constituency in Kogi State, Halims addressed critics of the state creation initiative during an interview in Abuja on Wednesday, March 5, 2025.
+Dismissing detractors as lagging “kilometres behind,” he asserted that the process adheres strictly to constitutional mandates, paving the way for a new state to serve the Igala and Bassa-speaking people of Kogi East.

-For Kogi East , Okura State promises representation and development, potentially reshaping the region’s political and economic landscape.
+For Kogi East residents, Okura State promises enhanced representation and development, potentially reshaping the region’s political and economic landscape.
 As Halims and his allies press forward, the initiative tests Nigeria’s capacity to balance historical legacies with modern governance needs.
-Whether Okura emerges as a new state on the remaining legislative hurdles, but Halims’ signals a determined push to redraw Nigeria’s map—one state at a time.
+Whether Okura emerges as a new state hinges on navigating the remaining legislative hurdles, but Halims’ resolve signals a determined push to redraw Nigeria’s map—one state at a time.

 Share